-In the absence of a court ruling, visitation rights are nonexistent, and both parents are entitled to equal time with the child.
+Without a court ruling, visitation rights are nonexistent, and both parents are entitled to equal time with the child.
 According to the child’s best interests, the law expects the parents to cooperate in raising the child.

 What happens to child support if there isn’t any court order?

-However, if one parent does not provide any child support(and does not reside with the child), the other parent may subsequently ask a judge to force that parent to pay “retroactive” child support.
-Both parents are protected by having a court order regarding child support and paying it through the State Disbursement Unit since it can provide a method for enforcement and an official record for payments made in the event of a disagreement.
+However, if one parent does not provide child support(and does not reside with the child), the other parent may subsequently ask a judge to force that parent to pay “retroactive” child support.
+Both parents are protected by having a court order regarding child support and paying it through the State Disbursement Unit since it can provide a method for enforcement and an official record of payments made in the event of a disagreement.

 What does it mean for a parent to protect their child?

 Because it is their responsibility to do so, parents must take precautions to keep their kids safe.
 While parents must never emotionally, physically, or sexually abuse their children, they also have a responsibility to ensure that their children are supervised correctly in their maturity, age, and any special requirements.